raspberrypilearning/dojo-mentoring/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-### What young people learn in a Dojo

 With the support of mentors Ninjas develop a wide-range of skills in a Dojo.
-They learn
+Young people learn:

 --- task ---

-Confidence with technology
+**Confidence with technology**
 Young people develop an understanding of technology, in how it works and how they can use it to create games, apps, and websites.
 This in turn grows their confidence in using it.

 --- /task ---